 Of course, being that this a black-centric movie set in Los Angeles, one can’t help but wonder if there is a larger, sociological point being made from all of this.
 The answer is that it’s kind of hard to say.
 Sure, we see dirty urban areas, but none of the characters are seen being completely unhappy.
 In fact, these characters go through stuff like any normal movie character goes through: anxiety about relationships, family, love and money.
 On one hand, it’s revelatory to see a movie with black folk that allows them to simply breathe, to not have to justify their very existence as explicit political props or as examples of, “Black Excellence” that our current civilization seems to demand black folks to be in order to even get a small bit of humanitarian comfort.

 On the other hand, given that one’s very existence as a black person in said civilization is inherently a political act, one can be left wanting.
 Is Jeremy’s subplot of being a guinea pig by a medical corporation run by white folks, along with his struggle to save his grandfather, a sly point about the exploitation of lower class persons of color at the hands of the medical industry, or could it have used more time in the oven?
-Is Ashley a pitiful example of what uneducated black men have to resort to just to survive in America, or is he as full of shit as his mother suggests he is?
+Is Ashley a pitiful example of what uneducated black men have to resort to just to survive in America, or is he as full of shit as his mother says he is?
 In other words, there are multitudes, and then there are mere hints at something more.
 As much as the movie sucked me into the tiny world these characters inhabit, one can’t help but think about the wider contexts that make such a story possible.
 Plus, well, it’s set in Los Angeles, California.
-I mean, come on, making a movie set in that city without examining the political structure is like discussing the Rolling Stones without mentioning their blues music influences.
+I mean, come on, making a movie set in that city without examining the political structure is like discussing the Rolling Stones without mentioning their being inspired by blues/Harlem music.

 But that doesn’t take away from the goodness itself.
 If we are going to get a lot of movies featuring black characters that seem to be aimed at the Sundance/SXSW trendy festival goer set, I can only hope that they are at least as creative, funny and affecting as this.
 Definitely catch this one on DVD/Blu-Ray or streaming.